 Some bridge tenders waited for a lift request by VHF radio.
 Others saw us coming a few miles away on AIS, a system that broadcasts your AIS-equipped boat name every few minutes so that you are visible to others.
-We use AIS to preview tows approaching us around a riverbend and tows ahead of us that we need to pass.
+We also use AIS to preview tows approaching us around a riverbend and tows ahead of us that we need to pass.

 We arrived at South Port Marina in East Peoria at 6:30 p.m.
 A good day!